dartmouth-cs98/Quantum-Tetris/README.md

 heroku create YOUR_APP_NAME
 ```

 Now heroku automatically creates the app under your account, and you can just do ```git push heroku master``` to push up your code like you did before.
-However, before we are ready to do that, we need to setup a coupe of things.
+However, before we are ready to do that, we need to setup a couple of things.

 First, when deploying a Python app, heroku looks for a requirements.txt, which includes all the dependencies it needs to install before running the app.
 Luckily, pip can do this for us.
 Run the following command in your terminal.